Thoughts on this old Leica classic

 June 12, 2021

-These images were shot with the 28mm Elmarit on a snowy day in Newport.
 I used a yellow filter.
 I think the filter has a line in it or at least I hope that is why there is a demarcation line in the sky of one of the shots.
-The color image is a lark.
-All of the images imported to LR in color with a yellow cast.
-I went with it in color by fiddling with the new color wheels in LR.
-I didn’t purge all of the yellow.
+The color image is a lark mistakenly using the yellow filter

 May 17, 2018